vintasoftware/github-metrics/README.md

 `start_date`: The metric start date.
 Date in format YYYY-mm-dd

 `end_date`: The metric cutoff date.
-Be aware that this date will not included in the range calculation.
 Date in format YYYY-mm-dd

 `exclude_author`: Will exclude all PRs created by the listed authors.
 This argument must list usernames separated by a comma.
 Example: `exclude_author=pantoja,github_username,other_username`